lilianhabib/pe-projects/journal.md

 ## 02.6.2023
-## Lesson 225: Planning Prototype Week 1
+## Lesson 225: Planning Prototype Day 1

 ### Standup
 * What is one thing you learned yesterday?
 Over the weekend, I traveled home all day Saturday and then on Sunday I fully rested.